12 tips for finding and working with a gallery to sell your art.

 11. A gallery likes to see that you have a client list.

 Develop a spreadsheet to track people interested in your work.
 Collect emails and cell phone numbers at all events.
-Look through the comments on social media posts, videos, stories, and reels.
-You can invite those fans to your shows too.
+Look through comments on social media posts, videos, stories, and reels because you can invite those fans to your shows too.

-12. A fatal mistake can end a gallery relationship.
+12. A fatal mistake can end an artist/gallery relationship.

-A gallery plays an important role and deserves respect and payment just like the artist.
-Do not try to undercut them.
-Here is a true story.
-An artist was overheard proposing to her patrons and friends that they could save money and avoid the commission by purchasing direct from her after the show.
-This activity spoiled the gallery relationship and the artist did not get to show at the gallery again.
-It was not just about the money.
-Disappointed by the loss of the relationship, the gallery owner claimed that the deadline of the exhibition date, and his encouragement of the artist, provided the confidence she needed to create the new body of work.
+A gallery plays an important role, deserving of respect and payment just like the artist.
+Therefore, if an artist tries to undercut a gallery, they will likely find themselves searching for a new gallery to show their art.
+Here is a true story: An artist was overheard proposing to their patrons and friends that they could save money and avoid the commission by purchasing directly from them after the show.
+As a result, this activity spoiled the gallery relationship and the artist did not get to show at that gallery again.
+It was not just about the money, but also a cultured relationship.
+Disappointed by the loss of the relationship, the gallery owner claimed that the deadline of the exhibition date, as well as their encouragement of the artist, provided the confidence they needed to create the new body of work.

-Nurture your gallery relationships for the benefit of yourself, the gallery, and patrons.
+Once you find a gallery to show your art, nurture your gallery relationships for the benefit of yourself, the gallery, and your shared patrons.
 Share in the work and you will share in the success.

 - 15 Tips for Showing Art in a Business